Bridging Loans

 Create an exit plan

-Lenders will want to ensure you have a clear exit plan – one that illustrates how and when you’ll repay the loan.
-You may want to work alongside an accountant and mortgage broker to help determine what this schedule looks like.
+Lenders will want to ensure you have a clear exit plan, that illustrates how and when you’ll repay the loan.
+Working alongside an accountant and broker can help determine what this schedule looks like.

 04